zowe/zebra/README.md

 After installing and running Grafana, follow [this guide](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) on how to add a Data Source.
 For the source, you want to use the Prometheus instance you sent up before this.

 **Note:** ZEBRA has to be [configured](#configure) to work with Grafana.

-   **Docker:** The source code comes with a ```docker-compose.yml``` file that you can take advantage of to setup a containerized environment with all of the optional software included, you can run ```docker-compose up --build``` to create it.
-NOTE: you may have to edit the ```docker-compose.yml``` to properly configure the ports and volumes if there is a conflict on your machine.

 # Installing ZEBRA